 - Maha Shivaratri

 Maha Shivaratri is a Hindu festival celebrated yearly in honor of Lord Shiva.
 The name additionally refers to the night when Shiva performs the heavenly dance.
 Shivaratri is celebrated on Trayodashi of Falgun Krishna paksha, a lunar month of the Hindu calendar.
-As it is celebrated on the night of Chaturdashi, the month’s 13th night, but only once in a year.
+As it is celebrated on the night of Chaturdashi, the month’s 13th night, but only once a year.
 It falls around late winter, February/March of the Gregorian calendar, and on the Falgun of Luni-solar calendar, which is earlier than the arrival of Summer.
 The festival Maha Shivaratri means “the Great Night of Shiva”.
 There is a public holiday on this day to celebrate Maha Shivaratri in Nepal.
 The Maha Shivaratri is a special day for the Nepalese Army as Nepal Army celebrates the day as Nepal Army Day.

 - Maghe Sankranti

 Maghe Sankranti is a festival celebrated by different communities in Nepal.
 It is observed on the very first day of Magh of the Bikram Sambat (B.S) calendar.
 This is a cultural and religious day for Hindus all over the world.
 Sankranti is the first day of the month, and out of all Sankranti, Maghe Sankranti is celebrated with joy and excitement.
 This festival is also similar to solstice festivals in other religious traditions.
 Maghe Sankranti is observed in Nepal from Mechi to Mahakali and by different communities and ethnic groups, but all in different ways.
-In some places, different types of folk songs and dance are performed and in some communities, it is celebrated by cooking sweet potatoes, yams, and sweets and exchanging these dishes with neighbors.
+In some places, different types of folk songs and dances are performed and in some communities, it is celebrated by cooking sweet potatoes, yams, and sweets and exchanging these dishes with neighbors.

 - Sonam Losar

 In Nepal, it’s known as Sonam Losar or Lochar.
 Losar or Lochar is a term used for the new year and is celebrated by different ethnic groups of the Himalayan and hilly regions of Nepal.
-Sonam Losar is celebrated as the new year for the Tamang community and public holiday is given only to Tamang people on this day.
+Sonam Losar is celebrated as the new year for the Tamang community and a public holiday is given only to Tamang people on this day.
 It is celebrated on the first day of the new moon during the month of Magh according to the Nepali Bikram Sambat calendar.
 It is celebrated in many parts of India, Bhutan, and Nepal.
 Tibetans, Bhutanese, Tibetan Buddhists, and certain ethnic groups in Nepal, Bhutan, and India celebrate Sonam Losar.

 - Gyalpo Losar

-Gyalpo Losar is another Losar celebrated in Nepal by Sherpas and other ethnic groups of Himalayan and hilly regions of Nepal.
+Gyalpo Losar is another Losar celebrated in Nepal by Sherpas and other ethnic groups of the Himalayan and hilly regions of Nepal.
 The public holiday is given to the ethnic group and communities where this Losar is celebrated in Nepal mainly by Sherpa.
 Gyalpo Lhosar is also celebrated in Tibet as Tibetan New Year, which falls in the month of February in the English Calendar and it falls on Falgun Shukla Pratipada in the Nepali lunar calendar system.
 It is celebrated for nearly two weeks.
 Preparation for the festival begins by making some special kind of Sherpa snack Khapse (deep-fried bread) which is commonly eaten during the day of Lhosar.

 - International Women’s day